poclecoqq/Trending-stocks/README.md

 ### Threads
 Multi-threading is used to querry Twitter.
 Only 2 threads are created by default.
 The user might specify the number of threads.
 Higher number of threads might give better performences, but will increase computer ressources consumption.
 The user has also to keep in mind that he might get blacklisted by twitter if a monstruous number of request is sent at the same time.
-If it happens, Twitter will not responds to any querries from your current IP address for a certain period of time.
+If it happens, Twitter will not responds to any querries from your current IP address over a certain period of time.
 ```
 -t --thread XX
 ```